Short answer: yes, but with caveats!

-- Tap into email newsletters for announcements and promotions, or to provide helpful advice (like our very own Hello Yellow newsletter):
+- Tap into email newsletters for announcements and promotions, or to provide helpful advice (like our very own Hello Yellow Pages newsletter below).

 Be thoughtful about tone of voice.

-What you say matters as much as how you say it — particularly during these times.
+What you say matters as much as how you say it.
 Opt for uplifting, inspiring and supportive language, like you’re speaking to a friend.